ICO-ontology/ICO/src/ontology/README.md

 1. Move previous OWL file to `releases/` as appropriate.
 1. Create a new release via GitHub releases.

+## Imports
+ICO makes use of terms from other ontologies according to the **the Minimum Information to Reference an External Ontology Term** principals:

+`M. Courtot et al., “MIREOT: the Minimum Information to Reference an External Ontology Term,” Nature Precedings, Aug.
+2009.`

+We maintain local versions of ontologies in the `imports/` folder and rely on the `catalog-v001.xml` to resolve `owl:imports` statements to local file versions rather than the full ontology specified by the purl namespace.
+In order to develop and maintain these files we use [OntoFox](http://ontofox.hegroup.org/).
+Each file has an OntoFox input specification in `imports/OntoFox\ Inputs/`.

+`Z. Xiang, M. Courtot, R. R. Brinkman, A. Ruttenberg, and Y. He, “OntoFox: web-based support for ontology reuse,” BMC Research Notes, vol. 3, no. 1, p.
+175, Jun.
+2010.
+`

+Where we import the entire ontology we maintain a local copy of the file and rely on the `catalog-v001.xml` to resolve `owl:imports` statements to local file.
+These files all have the suffix `*_local.owl`.

 ##### Download:
 * [http://purl.obolibrary.org/obo/ico.owl](http://purl.obolibrary.org/obo/ico.owl)
 * This should point to: [https://raw.githubusercontent.com/ICO-ontology/ICO/master/src/ontology/ico_merged.owl](https://raw.githubusercontent.com/ICO-ontology/ICO/master/src/ontology/ico_merged.owl)